 “The Morning Briefing” is SmartPlanet’s daily roundup of must-reads from the web.
-This morning we’re reading about rare earth materials.
+This morning we’re reading about rare earth material supply.